 Operating Voltage

 The device shall plug into a standard 3-wire AC outlet, and be operational within the line voltage range of 90 to 130 VAC.
-The required current, with all options, is expected to be 5A maximum (~650 W), with all options and the Soil Heating element active.
+The required current, with all options, is expected to be 5A maximum (~650 W), with all options and the Soil Heater active.

 Integrated Ground Fault Interrupter, or instructions to plug it in to a GFI protected outlet?